ndiego/block-visibility/readme.txt

 * Restrict content so it’s only visible to your customers, members or subscribers.
 * Display messaging to logged-out users encouraging them to subscribe to your blog.
 * Create unique marketing campaigns using query string parameters to display personalized messaging ([See it in action](https://www.blockvisibilitywp.com?bv_query=example))
-* Conditionally display elements in the Full Site Editor using advanced visibility logic.
+* Conditionally display elements in the Site Editor using advanced visibility logic.
 * Increase visitor engagement and conversions with dynamic content and personalization.

 === Why Choose Block Visibility? ===